deopurkar/deopurkar.github.io/teaching/schemes/index.md

     5. 2.2.D (sheaves of functions)
     6. 2.2.E (constant sheaves)
     7. 2.2.F (morphisms form a sheaf)
+    8. 2.3.C (sheaf hom)
+    9. 2.3.I (kernel of sheaf maps is a sheaf)
+    10. 2.3.J (but the cokernel may not be a sheaf)

 # More things to read or watch